mark-making/t/jekyll/_posts/2020-09-21-prince-william-a-planet-for-us-all.md

 > “*The children were very upset that we were coming to see you and they weren’t coming.
 They are massive fans of yours!”*

+Prince William adds:

+> “*Every generation, you know, after yours, David, has grown up listening and seeing all the things that you’ve shown them.
+And, hopefully, each generation listens a little bit more.”*

 Sir David shares his optimism:

 > “*The public is becoming extraordinarily well informed it seems to me.
 Kids know an awful lot now about ecology and what’s happening with the world.
 It’s remarkable.”*

 In Liverpool, Prince William makes a surprise visit to meet a group of children determined to make a difference to the planet.
 They are in the process of building a huge bug hotel, which they have named *Bugingham Palace*.
 After discussing the importance of the insects on the environment, the children are keen to quiz the Duke about some other pressing subjects - including whether his children can be cheeky and whether he is able to do the floss dance!

-Back at Sandringham, Prince William explains that the Royal Family have long been providing a haven for wildlife on the estate by planting trees in amongst the barley and wheat, as evidence has shown that the insects in the trees protect the crops from pests and reduce the need for pesticides.
+Back at Sandringham, Prince William explains that on the estate they are trying to boost the numbers of insects by planting trees in amongst the barley and wheat, as evidence has shown that the insects in the trees protect the crops from pests and reduce the need for pesticides.

 Prince William’s passion for conservation started in his youth when he visited Africa and the documentary follows him as he goes back there and visits rhinos in Tanzania.
 As he feeds a carrot to a rhino called Deborah, Prince William talks about poaching and his fear of rhinos and elephants disappearing forever.